 […] “Perhaps too, the bookies had big families to keep, you never know,” I reflected.

-The second-earliest instance that I have found is from the Yorkshire Evening Post of 11th December 1929; an article titled Old Yorkshire Yuletide explains what poetry-making contests consisted in:
+The second-earliest occurrence of the phrase money for old rope that I have found is from the Yorkshire Evening Post (Leeds, Yorkshire, England) of 11th December 1929; an article titled Old Yorkshire Yuletide explains what poetry-making contests consisted in:

 The practice was to work the local halfwits to the point of reciting verses specially written for them.
 One great battle of “wits” is claimed for the far-famed “Tom Treddlehoyle Inn” at Pogmoor, though the “Pigeon Pie” at Sherburn “puts in for it” too.
 The first village dullard had to recite the following couplet:

 If it isn’t blown down it stands there still.

 In the excitement of the fateful Christmas Eve he said the second line wrongly, thus: “If it isn’t blown doon it stands theer vit.”
 This was rank failure, and to Billy Wimple, his exultant rival, the contest seemed “money for old rope.”
 He had merely to speak these childlike and bland lines to win the prize:

 My name is Billy Wimple—

 He said “wart” instead of “pimple”—of course there’d have been no joke otherwise—and the contest was declared null and void.